-Lisa Jackson, another New York Times bestseller, says the book “captured [her] from page one.”
-She says, “It’s honest, it’s raw and it’s one of the best books [she's] read in a long, long while”
+“This book captured me from page one.
+It’s honest, it’s raw, and it’s one of the best books I’ve read in a long, long while.”

 – Lisa Jackson, New York Times bestselling author

 “Hiebert has an authentic Southern voice and his protagonist is as engaging as Harper Lee’s Scout.
 A masterful coming-of-age gem.

 – Deborah Crombie, New York Times bestselling author